- CrashPlan for Home

 The actual useable rate of data flowing on a network.
 This will never reach the bandwidth advertised by your ISP, due to various factors: network congestion, degraded cables or equipment, application or OS performance issues, network settings, networking protocol overhead, etc.

-VSS stands for the Volume Shadow Service and it's what CrashPlan for Home with a subscription, CrashPlan PRO, and Code42 CrashPlan use to back up open files on Windows.
+VSS stands for the Volume Shadow Service and it's what CrashPlan for Home with a subscription, CrashPlan for Small Business, and Code42 CrashPlan use to back up open files on Windows.
 Both CrashPlan and the program with the open file must have VSS support in order to back up the file while it's open.
 CrashPlan Free does not have VSS support.

 CrashPlan backs up and stores previous versions of your files according to your Backup Frequency and Versioning Settings.
 The collection of previous versions for a file is known as its version history.